 Previous GeneCards Identifiers for USP7 Gene

 The protein encoded by this gene belongs to the peptidase C19 family, which includes ubiquitinyl hydrolases.
 This protein deubiquitinates target proteins such as p53 (a tumor suppressor protein) and WASH (essential for endosomal protein recycling), and regulates their activities by counteracting the opposing ubiquitin ligase activity of proteins such as HDM2 and TRIM27, involved in the respective process.
 Mutations in this gene have been implicated in a neurodevelopmental disorder. [provided by RefSeq, Mar 2016]

 GeneCards Summary for USP7 Gene

 USP7 (Ubiquitin Specific Peptidase 7) is a Protein Coding gene.
-Diseases associated with USP7 include Uv-Sensitive Syndrome and Large Cell Carcinoma.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and p53 pathway (Pathway Interaction Database).
+Diseases associated with USP7 include Uv-Sensitive Syndrome.
+Among its related pathways are Regulation of TP53 Expression and Degradation and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 GO annotations related to this gene include transcription factor binding and protein C-terminus binding.
 An important paralog of this gene is USP47.